Timeline & Key Dates

 Letter of Intent

-A letter of intent is required to ensure responsiveness to the novel, collaborative nature of this program.
+A letter of intent is required to ensure responsiveness to the novel, collaborative nature of this program and that the applicants meet the above-specified requirements of the Collaborative Science Award.
 AHA will contact the applicants who will be invited to submit the full application.
 Only invited applicants will submit a full application.

 The responsiveness to this RFA and the research priorities listed, plus the novel relationship and proposed collaboration of investigators from at least two different disciplines will be given the most weight in evaluating the LOI to determine which teams will be invited to submit full applications.